 CAmkES: Component Architecture for microkernel-based Embedded Systems

-The CAmkES project provides a solution for quickly and reliably building complex microkernel-based embedded systems software.
+The CAmkES platform provides a solution for quickly and reliably building complex microkernel-based embedded systems software.

 - Resource-constrained environments;